All Episodes

 It was the old proverbial microphones were left open.

-Oh my gosh, we can't report this.
+And so the suck-up media, oh my gosh, we can't report this.

 It took about how many days?

-Four or five days for this to hit.
+Four or five days for this to hit?

 So no random acts of journalism there.

-Here's the New York Times story on the soda bans, uh, state laws that ban soda in schools, but not other sweetened beverages have virtually no impact on the amount of sugary drinks that middle school students buy and consume at Scruel.
+State laws that ban soda in schools but not other sweetened beverages have virtually no impact on the amount of sugary drinks that middle school students buy and consume at SCRUL.

-The study which looked at thousands of public school students across 40 states found that removing soda from cafeterias and school vending machines only prompted students to buy sports drinks, sweetened fruit drinks, and other sugar laden beverages instead.
+According to a new study, the study which looked at thousands of public scruple students across 40 states found that removing soda from cafeterias and school vending machines only prompted students to buy sports drinks, sweetened fruit drinks, and other sugar-laden beverages instead.

 Kids are not stupid, just like the rich find a way around tax increases.

-Um I'm thinking, I had an interview with Donald Trump yesterday.
+I'm thinking, I had an interview with Donald Trump yesterday.

 Are we raising a bunch of wimps and whiners?